 - Factors to consider: Selecting the right ERP system requires understanding your business needs, the size of your organisation, your industry requirements, and the scale of your operations.

-- The implementation process: Implementing an ERP system can be complex, often taking several months to complete, with significant planning and resource allocation required.
+- The implementation process: Implementing an ERP system can be complex, often taking several months to complete and requiring significant planning and resource allocation.

 Common pitfalls: Challenges often include underestimating the time and resources needed for training and data migration.
 Proper planning and partner selection can mitigate these risks.